 Many Asian countries have their own traditional greeting.
 Japan has a bow, India has Namaste, and Thailand has Wai.
 So, you should learn to perform a warm and proper greeting like Wai when visiting Thailand.

 A traditional Thai greeting is the Wai.
 Thai people greet each other with this warm gesture by clasping their hands on their chests, bowing, and saying, “Sawasdee.”
-The Wai has 3 levels, which have different head-to-hand positions and purposes.
+The Thai Wai has 3 levels, which have different head-to-hand positions and purposes.
 Knowing when to perform at what level is crucial to showing respect.

-Moreover, you can perform Wai on more occasions than greeting.
+Moreover, you can perform Wai on more occasions than a greeting.
 Read on to learn more about this delicate Wai culture, the symbol of respect in Thailand.

 Thai people greet each other by performing a “Wai” (ไหว้).
 It is the nation’s signature and traditional greeting, famous for its beauty and elegance.